 World Heritage-listed canals and gabled buildings

-To say Amsterdammers love the water is an understatement.
-Stroll next to the canals and check out some of the thousands of houseboats.
-Or better still, go for a ride.
-From boat level you’ll see a whole new set of architectural details, such as the ornamentation bedecking the bridges.
-And when you pass the appealing canalside cafe terraces, mark the location for a later return.
+To say residents of Amsterdam love the water is an understatement.
+Take a stroll beside the canals and check out the thousands of houseboats, or take a canal boat ride, and you'll soon understand why.
+From the water, you’ll notice a whole new set of architectural details, such as the ornamentation bedecking the city's famous bridges.
+Each time you pass an appealing canalside cafe terrace, mark the location for a later return.

 10. Budapest, Hungary